pudly/schmopera-hugo/content/articles/talking-with-singers-blythe-gaissert.md

 </figure>

-## You've performed a lot of new music like _As One_, which you also performed here at the San Diego Opera.
-How is performing that different than performing the classics?
+## You've performed a lot of new music, like _As One_ here at the San Diego Opera.
+How is new music different than performing the classics?
 Do you have a preference?

 I don't really have a preference.
 What I enjoy about doing new work is the collaborative process in creating it and being able to create a character.
 It’s about being able to have a rapport with the composer and librettist.
 To feel you have some influence stimulates different parts of my creative brain.
 I also find it a luxury to be able to sing in my own language because I'm able to be even more immediate dramatically.
 I approach contemporary music in exactly the same way as classical and I always approach the story telling from the same place.
 It's the development process that's different.